AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-target.md

 >[!NOTE]
 >
 >The "Clicked on mbox" conversion goal does not work automatically.
-Because the Platform Web SDK does not automatically render custom scopes, it does not track clicks to locations you choose to apply the content.
+Because Platform Web SDK does not automatically render custom scopes, it does not track clicks to locations you choose to apply the content.
 You can create your own click tracking for each scope using the "click" `eventType` with the applicable `_experience` details using the `sendEvent` action.

 ### Validate with the Debugger